melissawm/acquire-docs/docs/get_started.md

 ```

 Finally, let's specify how many frames to generate for each camera before stopping our simulated acquisition.
-We also need to register our configuration with the runtime.
+We also need to register our configuration with the runtime using the `set_configuration` method.

 If you want to let the runtime just keep acquiring effectively forever, you can set `max_frame_count` to `2**64 - 1`.